nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

         The current setting of the expected static payload length feature for pipe 0 only.

     .. versionchanged:: 1.2.0
-        return a list of all payload length settings for all pipes.
+        Return a list of all payload length settings for all pipes.
 This implementation introduced a couple bugs:

         1. The settings could be changed improperly in a way that was not written to the